In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Maintaining hygiene is essential, as it directly impacts the quality of your milk.
-While evaluating hygiene, we considered the number of parts, accessibility of the parts, and whether tools like a baby bottle brush are required.
+Maintaining hygiene is essential, as it directly impacts milk quality.
+While evaluating hygiene, we considered the number of parts, part accessibility, and whether specialized baby bottle brush are required to clean them.
 We strongly recommend a closed system pump because it's designed to prevent contaminants from entering the tubing, which connects to the motor.
-This can create a risk for germs or bacteria to grow.

 The Haakaa is easy to clean, but requires a bottle brush to reach the bottom.